 [All images courtesy of Penguin unless noted otherwise]

-This last spring, we sat down with author, professor, and principal at Buro Happold Engineering, Kate Ascher.
+In spring 2017, we sat down with author, professor, and then Buro Happold Engineering principal, Kate Ascher.
 Knee-deep in her West Coast book tour, we caught up with her in Seattle to discuss her mesmerizing trilogy on urban infrastructure, the power of a good graphic, and understanding complex systems.
 You can read Part 1 here.

 [Photo by BUILD LLC]